brancestack/brancestack/README.md

 ## About Me

-My interests are centered around backend engineering, distributed systems, financial technology, and software architecture designed to support high-volume transactions, product scalability, and long-term business growth.
+My interests are centered around backend engineering, distributed systems and software architecture designed to support high-volume transactions, product scalability, and long-term business growth.

 ---